stilljack/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 ## Instructions

-Create a REST api service to store and read data from H2 database.
+Create a REST api com.sauce.demo.service to store and read data from H2 database.
-* SeedData.java is a sample script that can be modified to populate the database
+* com.sauce.demo.SeedData.java is a sample script that can be modified to populate the database
 * note that all new todos default to completed = false;

 The table layouts are as follows: